Open-Cascade-SAS/OCCT/dox/dev_guides/upgrade/upgrade.md

 Legacy persistence for shapes and OCAF data based on *Storage_Schema* (toolkits *TKPShape*, *TKPLCAF*, *TKPCAF*, *TKShapeShcema, TLStdLSchema, TKStdSchema*, and *TKXCAFSchema*) has been removed in OCCT 7.0.0.
 The applications that used these data persistence tools need to be updated to use other persistence mechanisms.

-@note For compatibility with previous versions, possibility to read standard OCAF data (TKLCAF, TKCAF) from the files stored in old format is preserved (toolkits *TKStdL*, *TKStd*).
+@note For compatibility with previous versions, the possibility to read standard OCAF data (*TKLCAF* and *TKCAF*) from  files stored in the old format is preserved (toolkits *TKStdL* and *TKStd*).

 The existing data files in standard formats can be converted using OCCT 6.9.1 or a previous version, as follows.

 #### CSFDB files

-Files in CSFDB format (usually with extension .csfdb) contain OCCT shape data that can be converted to BRep format.
+Files in *CSFDB* format (usually with extension .csfdb) contain OCCT shape data that can be converted to BRep format.
 The easiest way to do that is to use ImportExport sample provided with OCCT 6.9.0 (or earlier):

 - Start ImportExport sample;